wehlutyk/thesis/content/4-discussion.md

 Since interactions with the environment are necessary for the network of processes to keep self-generating, the system is continuously regulating the strength of its coupling with the environment in order to maintain its identity.
 Interaction with the environment then becomes inherently meaningful to the system, and the Enactive approach calls it "sense-making".

+![Sense-making:
+an autonomous system self-produces both itself and its separation from the environment (circling arrow);
+it is coupled to its environment (full arrows), and actively regulates the coupling in order to maintain its identity (dotted arrows).
+Reproduced from @froese_enactive_2011
+(©2010 E. Di Paolo;
+Licensed under Creative Commons Attribution 3.0 Unported [\url{http://creativecommons.org/licences/by/3.0}]).
+](images/discussion/froese_enactive_2011-sense_making.jpg)

 In this framework, cognition *is* precisely the sense-making activity, that is a system's actively regulating its coupling to the environment in order to maintain its identity.
 Notice how the enactive notion of meaning is defined in a parallel manner to the sensorimotor account of perceptual consciousness: instead of being a piece of information that is inferred and represented, it is something that is felt as a property of the dynamics of the system's interaction with its environment.